fintechees/Expert-Advisor-Studio/README.md

 ## News!!
 Fintechee.io is our new marketplace for EA developers.
 Not only C/C++/Mql based EA/indicator can be sold there, but all the digital products can be sold via Fintechee.io.
 The copyrights are protected by the digital signature tech.
-The download link will expire several minutes after the order is created.
+Each download link will expire several minutes after an order is created.

 Today(Aug.
 12th, 2022), it's just released!
 And, we listed an EA(simplescalping, in production, only $10) there.
 The algo is based on Martingale, but it's very stable if you are patient enough to use it on the bigger time frame.